Are You A Brokerage Firm or Representative Facing a Securities Industry Employment Dispute?

 Member firms must submit a Form U4 to FINRA after hiring an employee and a Form U5 within 30 days of employee termination.
-Form U4 must list an employee’s prior disputes, lawsuits, judgements and other information relevant to licensing.
-Form U5 must list the reason for termination and whether the departure was voluntary, a permitted resignation or termination.
+Form U4 must list an employee’s prior disputes, lawsuits, judgments and other information relevant to licensing.
+Form U5 must list the reason for termination and whether the departure was voluntary a permitted resignation or termination.

 When information is included on Form U4 or Form U5 that leads to FINRA investigation or harms the broker’s ability to find new employment, a defamation claim may be brought against the firm in some states (not New York).
 As an alternative, employees may also bring claims for Form U4 and Form U5 expungement which is a complex procedure but in certain circumstances that wise career choice.

 If you are a securities professional seeking to expunge information contained in From U4 or Form U5, our Herskovits PLLC securities employment litigation attorneys represent financial advisors in FINRA investigations stemming from Form U4/U5 disclosure or termination and employees seeking removal or modification of a Form U4/U5 disclosure or termination: 212.897.5410 or Contact Online

 Restrictive covenants are included in employment agreements to prevent new brokers from working with former clients for a certain period and/or to prevent brokers from distributing confidential information.